Grace Life Church

 "But the gift is not like the trespass.
 For if the many died by the trespass of the one man, how much more did God's grace and the gift that came by the grace of the one man, Jesus Christ, overflow to the many!"
 (Rom.
 5:15)

-Because of what Jesus Christ has done for us, we live today in what is often called the age (dispensation or administration) of grace, or the church age.
+Because of what Jesus Christ has accomplished for us, we live today in what is called the dispensation grace.

 Furthermore, the Bible clearly states the impossibility of these two principles, law and grace, co-existing in order to save people or sanctify them.